tlswg/tls13-spec/draft-ietf-tls-tls13.md

 than SHA-1, provided such use is compatible with the certificate and any restrictions imposed by future revisions of {{RFC5280}}.

-As described in {{server-certificate}}, the restrictions on the signature algorithms used to sign certificates are no longer tied to the cipher suite.
+As described in {{server-certificate-selection}}, the restrictions on the signature algorithms used to sign certificates are no longer tied to the cipher suite.
 Thus, the restrictions on the algorithm used to sign certificates specified in Sections 2 and 3 of RFC 4492 are also relaxed.
 As in this document, the